Compiled on: 2025-10-22 — printable version

 PyGame comes with a notion of events and event queue

-each event has a type (e.g., pygame.KEYDOWN
+each event has a type (e.g., pygame.KEYDOWN and pygame.KEYUP) and attributes (e.g., event.key)

-egersevents can be retrieved from the queue (e.g., pygame.event.get([RELEVANT_TYPES])
+pygame.event.Eventintegersevents can be retrieved from the queue (e.g., pygame.event.get([RELEVANT_TYPES]))…

-is an instance of pygame.event.Event
+event is an instance of pygame.event.Eventfrom pygame.math import Vector2

 from pygame.rect import Rect